We have a new satellite phone number and email address as of 18-Dec-2018. The following has been updated to reflect the change!

 If we are out on the ocean, we can send and receive 140 character text messages for free from our satellite phone service.
 When we are sailing, this is by far the best way to get in touch.
 Since it’s free, we’re happy to hear from you!

-Send your message just like you would send a text message to anyone else, except it IS an international phone number.
-The Iridium satellite system is actually organized in the phone system like it’s own country.
-The number to use from a phone in the USA is: 011-8816-2344-0010
+Send your message just like you would send a text message to anyone else, The number to use from a phone in the USA is: 1-786-776-2653

-Unlike text messages, satphone calls are VERY not free and the chances of catching us when the phone is on are pretty low.
+Unlike text messages, satphone voice calls are not free and the chances of catching us when the phone is on are pretty low, but it is the same number as above for text messages.
 Voice mail doesn’t work well, text messages are much more efficient.

 If you are a fellow cruiser, you might get in touch with us by SSB, our MMSI number is 368640000, call sign WDI 8494.
 We have an Icom 710, so no DSC capabilities.